 Types of Burn Injuries

-There are four main types of burns:
+There are five main types of burns:

 - Thermal burns – caused by contact with fire, steam, hot liquids, or other sources of extreme heat